You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 To prepare for this hearing and increase your chances of success, you can contact The Law Offices of Jason E. Taylor and talk to our North Carolina personal injury attorneys about your options.
 Our legal team has more than a century’s worth of combined legal experience we can put to use when preparing for and arguing during your workers’ compensation hearing.

 The purpose of many workers’ compensation hearings is to require the injured party to testify how the accident occurred, how it is linked to their injury, and why they deserve coverage.
 Understanding what the hearing administrators expect to hear and forming your argument with that in mind can prove to be an irreplaceable benefit.
 Our North Carolina workers’ compensation lawyers are well-versed in the process and capable of helping you prepare your testimony ahead of time.

 Your discussion for the hearing administrators will want to cover:

 - Details about how your accident occurred and who might be to blame.

 - Your necessary medical treatments – previous and future.

 - Physical limitations caused by your injury that affect your work capability.

 We can help you collect and analyze information relevant to your workers’ compensation hearing, effectively taking all of the legwork out of your preparation.
-It really is best if you can just focus on resting while we manage the rest.
+It is best if you can focus on resting while we manage the rest.
 You may also be able to allow our team to speak on your behalf during your hearing.
 Call (800) 351-3008 to learn more about your options.